Sharp exponential inequalities for the Ornstein-Uhlenbeck operator: Introduction and main results

 Our specific concern is the identification of the optimal constant $\theta$ in the integral inequality, equivalent to \eqref{apr3},

 where the supremum is extended over all functions $u$ in $\rn$ satisfying the constraint

 for some constant $M>1$, and subject to the normalization \eqref{E:mu}.
-Here, $\expb$ denotes the function defined by $\expb(t)=e^{t^\beta}$ for $t\ge 0$, and $\Expb$ its convex envelope, namely the largest convex function not exceeding $\expb$.
+Here, $\expb$ denotes the function defined by $\smash{\expb(t)=e^{t^\beta}}$ for $t\ge 0$, and $\Expb$ its convex envelope, namely the largest convex function not exceeding $\expb$.
 Obviously, $\Expb$ agrees with $\expb$ near infinity for every $\beta>0$, and globally if $\beta\ge 1$.

 Problem \eqref{E:mu}--\eqref{E:lgn-integral} can be regarded as a Gaussian analogue of (a special case of) that solved by D.~R.~Adams for the classical Laplacian in the Euclidean setting \citep{Ada:88}---see also the related contributions \citep{Alb:08,Fon:11,Fon:12,Lam:13,Lu:15,Ruf:13, Mas:14}.
-Adams' result is in its turn a second-order version of Moser's inequality \citep{Mos:70} in the limiting case of the Sobolev embedding theorem.
+Adams' result is in turn a second-order version of Moser's inequality \citep{Mos:70} in the limiting case of the Sobolev embedding theorem.
 A first-order companion to problem \eqref{E:mu}--\eqref{E:lgn-integral}, where the Ornstein-Uhlenbeck operator is replaced by the plain gradient in the Gauss space, has recently been addressed in \citep{Cia:20b}.

-A trait that is shared by all the results alluded to above, and by their numerous variants and extensions, is the existence of a threshold value for the constant in an exponential integrand appearing in a functional depending on $u$, which dictates the validity or not of the inequality in question.
+A trait shared by all the results on exponential inequalities alluded to above, and by their numerous variants and extensions, is the existence of a threshold value in the exponential integrand of $u$, which dictates the validity or not of the inequality in question.
 This phenomenon also shapes the problem at hand here.
 The threshold for the constant $\theta$ in \eqref{E:int} only depends on $\beta$, and equals

 What distinguishes our results about problem \eqref{E:mu}--\eqref{E:lgn-integral} from those of \citep{Ada:88} and \citep{Mos:70} in the Euclidean setting are its validity for the limiting value $\thetab$ for $\theta$ in \eqref{E:int} and the impact of the constant $M$ in \eqref{E:lgn-integral}.